Skip to content

 If you assert to the wrong target by mistake, the recovery path is:

-1. Deactivate the mis-targeted assertion
+1. Retract the mis-targeted assertion

 2. Create a new assertion pointing at the correct target